Preparing for Health Care Professions

 Topics on the required Medical College Admission Test (MCAT) cover material equivalent to one year each of college-level biology, physics, general chemistry, and organic chemistry, as well as one term of biochemistry and courses in college-level mathematics (particularly statistics), introductory psychology, and introductory sociology.
 Detailed information about the MCAT is available on the Association of American Medical Colleges (AAMC) Web site.
 General course information about Premedical Studies in Yale College is available on the website of the Office of Career Strategy Health Profession

-Additional information and links are available on the Preparing for Health Care Professions page of the “Advising Resources for Freshmen and Sophomores” website.
+Additional information and links are available on the Preparing for Health Care Professions page of the “Advising Resources for First- and Second-year Students” website.

 Academic performance is an important admissions criterion, but it is by no means the only one.
 Admissions processes and related practices evolve with changing medical education requirements.
 The AAMC states, “Medical schools are dedicated to achieving a system of medical education that prepares physicians and scientists to meet the nation’s evolving health needs, while reducing application barriers and encouraging students from a wide variety of disciplines, majors, and backgrounds to apply to become the next generation of doctors.”
 One example of this dedication is the current transition toward competency-based medical education (CBME).
 In CBME, competencies — observable abilities related to a specific activity that integrates knowledge, skills, values, and attitudes — are prioritized over the measurement of knowledge alone.
 This Medical School Admissions Initiative document provides more information about CBME.